octopus-network/omnity-docs/docs/REE/03-first-exchange.md

 ### 5. Initialize a Demo Pool

-For demonstration purposes, it's useful to have a function that initializes a sample `Pool` when the canister is deployed or upgraded.
-This function is usually restricted to the canister's controller.
+For demonstration purposes, it's useful to have a function that initializes a sample `Pool` when the canister is deployed.
+This function is restricted to the canister's controller.

 Create a new file `lending.rs` in `ree-demo-exchange-backend/src` and implement the `init_pool` function (code provided as a reference snippet):